There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 The American Medical Association and other entities artificially constrain the supply of doctors in the U.S., making doctors seem scarce for no reason.
 Remove these artificial restrictions and there would be plenty of doctors, so that doctors would be paid the same as farmers, possibly less.

 There is a perception that has been created that “anyone can be a farmer,” and this perception is silly.
 Just ask a doctor to go grow his/her own food, at scale.
 A doctor, generally speaking, knows nothing about plowing, planting, fertilizing, diagnosing crop problems, spraying, irrigating, harvesting, rotating, storing, transporting, selling, etc. any crop.
 Sure, a doctor could go to college and get an agriculture degree to learn all of these things.
 But in the same way, a farmer could go to college and get a medical degree.
 The two people, like everyone in society, have specialized.
-Of course they have.
+It is natural that they would.
 This specialization should not then mean that a farmer can be held hostage by the doctor.
 The whole notion is ridiculous.
 The farmer is just as valuable as the doctor, probably more so.
 Some people get sick occasionally, but all people need food every day.
 Letting a doctor make $1 million a year because of artificial “supply and demand” is absurd.
 The whole idea of “supply and demand” is absurd.
 Prices should be rational rather than arbitrary, and therefore prices are based on the human time required to produce a product in this new economy.